pantaluna/esp32_mjd_components/components/mjd_neom8n/README.md

 ```

 ## Tool u-center V8.29 from the company u-blox

-The first thing you want to do with this GPS product is to use this tool for MS Windows from the company u-blox to test and configure the device and learn how the NMEA and UBX messages work.
+The first thing you want to do with this GPS product is to use the u-center tool for MS Windows from the company u-blox to test and configure the device and learn how the NMEA and UBX messages work.

 You need an FTDI USB-UART board to connect the GPS Board to the computer.
 Wire it up using the soldered Dupont wires that are described in the previous section.
 Pins: VCC, GND, UART TX, UART RX.
-Make sure to connect the TX wire of the GPS device to the RX connector of the FTDI board (and vice versa for the RX wire).
+Make sure to connect the TX wire of the GPS device to the RX connector of the USB-UART FTDI board (and vice versa for the RX wire).

 - @download https://www.u-blox.com/en/product/u-center-windows
-- Set baudrate = 9600 in the software.
+- Set baud rate = 9600 in the software.
-- Go to the ucenter Messages view to discover the hexadecimal code sequences for UBX commands (Slide up the lower half of the split window & copypaste to my programme!).
+- Go to the u-center Messages view to discover the hexadecimal code sequences for UBX commands (slide up the lower half of the split window & copy paste to my program).
 - All multi-byte values of the UBX commands are ordered in Little Endian format, unless otherwise indicated.
 - The checksum of the UBX commands is calculated over the Message, starting and including the CLASS field, up until, but excluding, the Checksum Field.